catseye/Velo/README.markdown

 may be obvious from the examples, but there are probably points worth clarifying here.

-A Velo script is simply a list of expressions.
-No expression seperator is needed; an expression ends when it ends.
+A Velo script is simply a list of expressions, seperated by end-of-line markers, with a few qualifications:

+*   A sequence of linefeeds and carriage returns is an end-of-line marker.
+*   The token `;` is also considered an end-of-line marker.
+*   A series of end-of-line markers, possibly with intervening whitespace, is considered a single end-of-line marker.
+*   An end-of-line marker can optionally occur after the tokens `(`, `=`, and `,`, without terminating the expression.

 A method call is followed by a list of arguments seperated by commas.
 (You saw this above with the `if` method.)
 Velo does not statically record the arity of a method, so you can pass any number of arguments that you want (but of course, the method may fail if it is not given the number it expects.)
-The parser tells when a method call ends by the fact that there are no more commas.
+The parser tells when a method call ends by the fact that there are no more commas (it instead ran into a `)` or an end-of-line marker or the end of the file.)

-But this means that for methods that do not take any arguments at all, such as `class`, we need some way to indicate that the next expression in the script is not to be taken as an argument to the method.
-The parser considers the list of arguments to be terminated when it sees `;` or `)`.
-So, the following are two ways to call a method with no
-argument:

-    object.method;
-    (object.method)

 Method calls can be chained: